Riangga/sphinxtutorial/README.md

 This is how you do a hyperlink http://google.com

-A bullet list
+A bullet list:

 * Item foo
 * Item bar

-A numbered list
+A numbered list:

 #.
 Item one
 #.
 Item two

-Here is how to make a simple table :
+Here is how to make a simple table:

 +---------------+--------------+
 |  **Name**     |  **Job**     |